hyperreality/sectalks.github.io/index.md

 SecTalks meetups are about participating in IT security discussions, learning from others, and improving problem-solving skills.
 SecTalks offers an avenue where you can team up with like-minded people to participate in solving technical IT security challenges (i.e. Capture The Flag).

 Through SecTalks CTFs, people learn and share solutions.
-The goal is not to just award winners but to allow people to understand the problems find solutions.
+The goal is not to just award winners, but to allow attendees to understand the problems.

 # How